fiolj/sparta/doc/Section_errors.rst

    Cell IDs must fit in 32 bits (SPARTA small integer) or 64 bits (SPARTA big integer), as specified by the -DSPARTA_SMALL, -DSPARTA_BIG, or -DSPARTA_BIGBIG options in the low-level Makefile used to build SPARTA.
-See Section 2.2 of the manual for details.
-And see Section 4.8 for details on how cell IDs are formatted.
+See :numref:`start-making-sparta` of the manual for details.
+   And see :numref:`howto-grids` for details on how cell IDs are formatted.
 *Cell type mis-match when marking on neigh proc*
    Grid cell marking as inside, outside, or overlapping with surface elements failed.
 Please report the issue to the SPARTA developers.